//Illustration by Madison Lauterbach | email@example.com

 To allow the nervous system to fully unwind, both Sammis and Zwicker agree a combination of pelvic floor physical therapy and mental health support is essential.
 And of course, retraining the art of relaxation.

 Author Naomi Wolf echoes this sentiment in her book, “Vagina.”
-Through scientific discovery and cultural analysis, Wolf uncovers how essential relaxation is to a female’s sensuality and bodily function.
+Through scientific discovery and cultural analysis, Wolf uncovers how essential relaxation is to a person with a vagina’s sensuality and bodily function.
 Aware of the tension housed in the pelvic floor due to trauma, she denotes rape not just as a form of forced sex, but as an injury to the brain and body.

-Many females will type in “pelvic floor dysfunction” or “pain with sex” to the internet in search of help and, according to Sammis, will be met with complete garbage.
+Many people with a vagina will type in “pelvic floor dysfunction” or “pain with sex” to the internet in search of help and, according to Sammis, will be met with complete garbage.

 “You look at these women-centered magazines and they’re telling you to just do your Kegels, you’ll be fine,” she said.
 “It’s really not about that.
 It’s about finding a healthy balance between a shortening contraction and a lengthening contraction to have a good baseline in your pelvic floor.”

-She has seen many mainstream outlets tell females to contract the pelvic floor more, disguised as “strengthening” it.
+She has seen many mainstream outlets like Cosmopolitan tell women to contract the pelvic floor more by doing kegels, an exercise that is disguised as “strengthening” it.
 However, if you take a muscle that’s too tight already, and read to tighten it further, complications ensue.